iandennismiller/blackboard-scantron-bridge/docs/Usage.md

 ### Prepare the scantron grade CSV files

 Correct any errors in the exam (such as refunding points for bad questions).
-This must be applied on a per-version basis, because the questions will be different
+This must be applied on a per-version basis, because the questions will be different.

+You must edit `R/loading.R` to indicate where your spreadsheets are.
+You should place them into `data/scantron` to save yourself some typing.

 ### Determine spreadsheet parameters